nathanschwarz/meteor-cluster/README.md

   - `inMemoryOnly`: force the cluster to only pull jobs from the in-memory task queue.
   - `messageBroker` is optional, default set to null (see IPC section)<br>
   - `logs`: is one of `['all', 'error']`, default sets to `all` : if set to `'error'`, will only show the errors and warning logs.
+  - `keepAlive`: an optional parameter that can be set to either:
+    - `'always'` to have the system start up the `maxAvailableWorkers` number of workers immediately and keep them all alive always
+    - some `Integer` value will have the system not shutdown workers until the number passed in milliseconds has passed since last a job was available to be picked up by a worker

+    **NOTE:** default behavior when `keepAlive` is not set is to only keep alive workers when there are jobs available to be picked up by them.

   `Cluster.isMaster()`: `true` if this process is the master<br/>